d4rkr4in/hiddify_openwrt/README.md

-Ready script for complete installation Hiddify with Tun2Socks and Policy Routing on Openwrt Router
+Ready script for complete installation Hiddify with Tun2Socks and Policy Routing rules on Openwrt Router

 1. Run this command via ssh: